johnConstant/CI-portfolio-project-1/README.md

 ![Blurb](docs/features/feature_blurb.png)

 ### Home Page Info panels
 The panels on the home page allow us to redirect the user to the most important sections of the website.
 The first panel links to the About Page where the user is introduced to the team.
 The second panel brings the user to the Menu page where they can see the menu items available, their accompanying prices and dietary restrictions.
 Each panel contains a heading element, brief description and button.
 The button has a hover and active state supplying the user with the expected feedback.
+The panels stack with the image over the text on tablet and mobile screens.

 ![Info Panels](docs/features/feature_info.png)